TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 10/Romans 10.8.md

 ---

-But what saith it?
-The word is nigh thee, in thy mouth, and in thy heart: that is, the word of faith, which we preach:
+But what does it say?
+"The word is near you, in your mouth, and in your heart;" that is, the word of faith, which we preach: